Summer Lake in Lake County, Oregon — The American West (Northwest)

 Captain John C. Fremont, December 16, 1843

 Location.
 42° 58.33′ N, 120° 46.653′ W. Marker is in Summer Lake, Oregon, in Lake County.
 Marker can be reached from Fremont Highway (Oregon Route 31) south of Thousand Springs Lane (County Highway 4-17), on the right when traveling north.
+Marker located in the Summer Lake Rest Area.
 Touch for map.
-Marker located in the Summer Lake Rest Area.
 Marker is at or near this postal address: 54198 Fremont Highway, Summer Lake OR 97640, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 1 other marker is within walking distance of this marker.
 Fremont Memorial (within shouting distance of this marker).

 1. John C. Frémont, American explorer, military officer, and politician.
 In 1842, as emigration to the Oregon country in the Pacific Northwest was growing dramatically in importance for the nation, the War Department sent Frémont on an expedition to survey the route west from the Mississippi River to the Wyoming region.
 While in the (Submitted on February 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)